EmiHermes/Movies/README.md

 # Movies
- Create a file with the names of the films in this directory
+ Creates a file with the names of the films in this directory

 All the movies with this extension:
   - "*.mkv|*.avi|*.mp4|*.flv"